 This is a must-go for anyone looking to buy souvenirs for multiple friends at reasonable prices and decent quality.
 100-yen stores such as Seria or Daiso sell many goods for only 100 yen (plus tax, so usually around 108 yen) as well as some items at 200 or 300 yen (the staff will remind you before buying that you have picked up a more expensive item, and they are also clearly labeled most of the time).

 Their branches have ample selections including from fans, chopsticks, stationery, garden items, kitchen items, stickers, children’s toys, party decorations, socks, gloves, and cute ceramic pottery.
 The shops may sell most of their stock at 100 yen, but that doesn’t mean they skip out on quality.
 A 100-yen shop is exactly what you need if you’d like to buy souvenirs for many people.

-Kapabashi Street is located between Akasaka and Ueno, and this unlikely tourist destination is the perfect place to pick up anything kitchen-related.
+Kappabashi Street is located between Asakusa and Ueno, and this unlikely tourist destination is the perfect place to pick up anything kitchen-related.
 From Japanese forged steel knives (that are engraved on-site for no additional cost) to anything Japanese cooking related, this is the place to go to buy souvenirs for those that love cooking.

 You might not think that a drugstore would be a very exciting place to do any shopping.
 However, drugstores in Japan (and especially Tokyo) are on a different level.
 Matsumoto Kiyoshi has an extensive selection of makeup, skin care products, and other great quality beauty products at very affordable prices.